simpleanalytics/docs/_docs/55_events/50_server-side.md

 ## Testing with cURL

 To send test data, use the following cURL command:

+Data should appear on your dashboard within minutes.
+You can always [export the raw latest data](/export-data) from our dashboard, or use the [Events Explorer](/events-explorer) to find your events.

+### Testing events

 ```bash
 curl -X POST -H "Content-Type: application/json" -d '{